 Tyler Turner’s father is currently stationed in Kuwait, and students are encouraged to collect items to make Christmas stockings for the soldiers who are in his building.

 “I am very excited to tell you about our project.
 We are going to collect Christmas stockings and small items to put in the stockings to send to the men and women serving with Lt.
 Col. Turner.
 Items that seem like no big deal to us are really nice to have for our soldiers that are away from home.
 And, receiving a Christmas stocking when you can’t be home for the holidays is extra special!
 We will be collecting items such as the stockings, candy canes, mints, gum, snack packs of cookies, toothbrushes and travel toothpaste.
 There will be a giant stocking that we are going to try to fill all the way to the top with special treats.
 Everyone who contributes to the stockings will be allowed to wear jeans on Dec.
 2. So, this weekend when your family goes to the grocery store, or Target, or the Dollar Tree, pick up one or more of these items to bring in for our collection.
-We will be collecting for the next two weeks until we leave for Thanksgiving and I’m looking forward to seeing that big stocking fill up!”
+We will be collecting for the next two weeks until we leave for Thanksgiving and I’m looking forward to seeing that big stocking fill up in lower school!”